Mark Tapio Kines: The Closest Thing to Time Travel

 In late 2005, Kines entered a pitch in a one-minute film competition sponsored by stock photo company Getty Images.
 His pitch, a bittersweet sci fi-tinged tone poem entitled The Closest Thing to Time Travel, was selected as one of only 30 pitches (out of over 240 entries) to be turned into short films using Getty stock footage material.
 In early 2006 Kines finished his film, and when the competition was open to the public for final voting, The Closest Thing to Time Travel won Kines the Grand Prize of $10,000 and trips to New York City, Chicago, and Bozeman, Montana, where Kines was a speaker at HATCHfest.

 Other work

-Since 2005, Kines has been working as a freelance copywriter, creating trivia-based content for the Blu-ray releases of several major studio films, and for the well-received end credit sequence for the 2010 comedy The Other Guys.
+In 2005, Kines began working as a freelance copywriter, creating trivia-based content for the Blu-ray releases of several major studio films, and for the well-received end credit sequence for the 2010 comedy The Other Guys.

-Kines has also written and/or directed several short films after The Closest Thing to Time Travel, including Portrait of a Pensive Lady (2008), Party Pooper (2008), and Ron and Nancy (2010).
+Kines wrote and/or directed several short films after The Closest Thing to Time Travel, including Portrait of a Pensive Lady (2008), Party Pooper (2008), and Ron and Nancy (2010).

-In 2013, Kines authored and hosted an online screenwriting course on Lynda.com.
+In 2013, Kines authored and hosted an online screenwriting course on Lynda.com, later owned by LinkedIn Learning.

-In 2015, Kines crowdfunded a short film called 20 Matches.
+In 2015, Kines crowdfunded a short film called 20 Matches, which he wrote, produced, and directed.
 It was screened at several major film festivals in 2016, including Seattle International Film Festival, Nashville Film Festival, Bucheon International Fantastic Film Festival, Ashland Independent Film Festival and Sarasota Film Festival.
+His next short, 2019's Words to Live by, screened at very few festivals and stalled his filmmaking career.

+In 2022, Kines launched a personal project called L.A.
+Street Names, a website and social media account where he researches and writes about the origins of street names across Los Angeles County.
+It is an ongoing project, with over 1,500 street names published as of January 2023.